tamouse/recipe-blog-old-no-dud-2015-10-19-03-50-03/source/_posts/2011-06-28-spaghetti-carbonara.markdown

 * salt and pepper to taste

 ## Directions

 1. Fry up the bacon, drain/degrease, and crumble (this is easiest done by chopping the end off a package of bacon, and cutting it into chunks before frying; attend to the cooking bacon so it doesn't burn).

-1.  [[MakingPerfectPasta|Start the pasta cooking]].
+1. Start the pasta cooking.
 (To cook bacon to the consistency desired takes longer than to get the pasta cooked.)

 1. Julienne the prosciutto and fry for a few minutes as well.
 (Easily done while pasta is cooking.)